fhossain97/churnkey/README.md

 1. Install all dependencies: `npm i`

+2. Create a .env file at the project root and add in the variables.

-2. Start the development server: `npm run dev`
+3. Start the development server: `npm run dev`

 The app will run at locally at _http://localhost:3000/_